ConnorGunderson/QuotoJet/src/components/overview/README.md

-These components are subset for quote-overview-app.js
+these components are a subset for the overview tab in the following file:

+src/components/main/tabs/overview.tsx